MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/plan-town-halls.md

 ## eCDN

 An eCDN (Enterprise Content Delivery Network) takes the video content from the internet and distributes the content throughout your enterprise without impacting network performance.
 If you and your users have a Teams Premium subscription, you must use the Microsoft first-party eCDN solution with town halls.
-For all other Teams subscriptions, you can  either the Microsoft first-party eCDN solution or, alternatively, one of the following certified eCDN partners to optimize your network for town halls held within your organization:
+For all other Teams subscriptions, you can use the Microsoft first-party eCDN solution or, alternatively, one of the following certified eCDN partners to optimize your network for town halls held within your organization:

 - [Hive](https://www.hivestreaming.com/partners/integration-partners/microsoft/)
 - [Kollective](https://kollective.com/ecdn-solutions/microsoft-live-events/)